IndigenousEngineering/keras_docker_with_NLTK/docker/README.md

 that's enough to run any notebook in this repo.

-### for more information, see the original keras documentation below.
+### for more information, see the original keras documentation below:

 # Using Keras via Docker